somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 My first creation?
 An unnamed text adventure about a kid named Vitali lost in a maze with a single match.
 Why one match?
 Nobody knows.
 It was way more GOTO spaghetti than clean code, but it represented pure crystallized childhood ambition.

 Then [Jordan Mechner's Prince of Persia](https://shot97retro.blogspot.com/2019/06/prince-of-persia-in-depth-written-amiga.html) materialized on my screen, shattering my every preconception.
 It was my personal [Plato's cave moment](https://en.wikipedia.org/wiki/Allegory_of_the_cave).
 If my text adventure was shadow puppetry, Prince of Persia was cinema.
 Mechner had achieved the impossible in 1989 - he made pixels dance.
-On an [Apple II](https://en.wikipedia.org/wiki/Apple_II), he created animation so fluid it felt like bottled lightning.
+On an [Apple II](https://en.wikipedia.org/wiki/Apple_II), he created animation so fluid it felt like real life.
 I couldn't believe it.

 My GOTO-laden creation suddenly felt like describing ballet through Morse code.
 The gap between amateur enthusiasm and true mastery yawned like a canyon.
 I deleted my game and swore off creation for consumption.